-Weebly is a free-to-start website creating site that has quite a few things going for it.
+Weebly.com is a free-to-start website creating site that has quite a few things going for it.
 Its powerful and easy-to-swap themes system and drag-and-drop elements make it easy to build a website without any coding experience.
-However, Weebly's features are limited unless you buy a premium subscription (though this is still very reasonable).
-Weebly's interface is also less free-form than some of its rivals, and may seem somewhat clunky until you get used to how it works.
+However, Weebly’s features are limited unless you buy a premium subscription (though this is still very reasonable).
+The platform’s interface is also less free-form than some of its rivals, and may seem somewhat clunky until you get used to how it works.

-Here are eight other websites like Weebly to try if it can't get your website idea off the ground.
+Here are nine other websites like Weebly to try if it can’t get your website idea off the ground.

 Wix is probably the most popular Weebly alternative.
 The two major things that Wix has going for it are its free-form design scheme, as well as the fact that it gives you greater choice when it comes to what you want out of your premium subscriptions (but they’re still pretty comparable to Weebly).
 However, switching templates or deleting your account is a hassle.

 If you want to see exactly what Wix has to offer, then have a look at our Wix course!

 Hailing from Germany, this Weebly competitor actually allows you to run a store on the website that you create, right out of the gate!
 The catch, however, is that you can only list 5 products in your store unless you buy one of Jimdo’s premium subscriptions.
 Jimdo also features comparable drag-and-drop website creation functions to Weebly.